 In the prequel to Spartan spectacular 300, Athenian general Themistokles (Sullivan Stapleton) takes to the high seas to fend off a vast invading Persian fleet commanded by ruthless warrior queen Artemesia (Eva Green).
 His only hope is to unite the whole of Greece... but the fiercely independent Spartans, led by Queen Gorgo (Lena Headey), are reluctant to join the fray.
-Director Noam Murro takes the helm from Zach Snyder for this gore-sloshed swashbuckler that boasts stunning CG carnage.
+Director Noam Murro takes command of the 300 franchise from Zack Snyder for this gore-sloshed swashbuckler that boasts stunning CG carnage.

 Sisters are gorily doing it for themselves in this blood-sloshing sequel with Eva Green and Lena Headey countering the homoerotic dance of death that was 2007's 300.

 A decade before Gerard Butler's King "This Is Sparta" Leonidas perished in a hail of Persian arrows at the Hot Gates, the vengeful Persian Army suffers its own bloody nose at Marathon.

 Greek general Themistokles (Gangster Squad's Stapleton) drives the invading hordes back into the sea...and crucially looses an arrow that lands lethally on King Darius.

 It's a strike with terrible repurcussions - the death inflames vengeance in Darius's surrogate daughter, the violently orphaned Artemesia (Green), and his grief-stricken son Xerxes (Santoro), who - after wandering in the desert - re-emerges as a very angry mortal-turned-god.